-The University of Freiburg’s excellence in research and teaching is regularly reflected in various national and international higher education rankings.
-One of the five best comprehensive research universities and one of the ten best universities in Germany, the University of Freiburg is a member of LERU (League of European Research Universities) and of the German U15.
-Following up on our successes to date in the Excellence Initiative, the University is also applying for the new German government excellence strategy.
+The University of Freiburg’s excellence in the areas of research and teaching is regularly reflected in various national and international university rankings.
+As one of the five best comprehensive universities and one of the ten best universities in Germany, the University of Freiburg is a member of the LERU (League of European Research Universities) and the German U15.
+In order to continue the success of the Excellence Initiative to date, the University is also applying for the federal government’s subsequent excellence strategy.

-The QS World University Ranking currently places the University of Freiburg as the eight-best German university (fifth-best comprehensive research university, no. 163 internationally).
-The British consultancy Quacquarelli Symonds conducted the THE Ranking from 2004 to 2010; QS has published its own ranking since 2010.
-This now analyses and ranks more than 900 institutions of higher education around the world.
+The QS World University Ranking currently lists the University of Freiburg as the ninth best German university (fifth best comprehensive university, ranked 169th internationally).
+The British agency Quacquarelli Symonds conducted the THE ranking from 2004 to 2010 and has published its own ranking since 2010.
+It now includes more than 1,000 universities worldwide.

-The Academic Ranking of World Universities (ARWU) by Jiaotong University in Shanghai, China places the University of Freiburg in the 101 to 150 group worldwide, putting Freiburg between no. 4 and no. 8 in Germany.
-This ranking is not designed to yield a more precise order.
-Jiaotong University has compiled a list of 500 universities since 2003; the institutions are ranked on six indicators.
-The main focus is on research.
+The Academic Ranking of World Universities (ARWU) of the Jiaotong University Shanghai/China ranks the University of Freiburg internationally among the places 101 to 150, nationally between the ranks 5 and 7.
+The ranking does not allow a more precise breakdown.
+Since 2003, Jiaotong University has compiled a ranking list of 500 universities in which the universities are compared on the basis of six indicators.
+The ranking focuses on research.

 The CHE University Ranking is the most comprehensive and detailed ranking of German universities and universities of applied sciences.
 It covers 39 subjects and thus addresses more than three-quarters of all first-year students.
 The CHE ranking focuses on aspects of teaching and academic feasibility.
 The University of Freiburg allows its subjects and faculties to participate in this ranking.
 All results are available free of charge on the Internet.